mmbman/Katagiri/1984-05-04-Awakening-of-Faith-Talk-7.md

 So *dharma* is completely something maintaining itself, constantly.
 So before the world was born in this world, or before the Buddha, even regardless of whether the Buddha was born in this world, it’s going.
 Or a nuclear weapon destroys the whole world, but still, there is something.
 This is called the truth.

-So it is very difficult to understand in words, that’s why we say *emptiness* [by Nagarjuna].
+So it is very difficult to understand in words, that’s why we say *emptiness* [by Nāgārjuna].
 But emptiness is not real emptiness, that’s why quality of the emptiness or contents of emptiness is called *interdependent co-origination*.
 This is the structure of emptiness, how emptiness operates in the human world.
 That is in teaching and in the *Madhyamaka*.

 *[The timekeeper indicates that there are ten more minutes.]*